brkygngr/BracketCoCo/README.md

        step.
 3. After opening the project source code folder you can run the following command ```mvn clean install tomee:run```.
-4. Please wait until you see something similar to the following text "Deployment of web application archive ... has finished in ... ms" on the "Run" tab.
+4. Please wait until you see something similar to the following text "Deployment of web application archive ... has finished in ... ms" on the PowerShell logs.
 5. Open up your web browser.
 6. Traverse to http://localhost:8080/bracketcoco
 7. You can now start using the application.